baggerspion/therealpadams.github.io/_posts/2017-05-16-drupal-twice.md

 `hab start baggerspion/drupal --bind database:mysql.default`

 I will spare the full details on how binds work.
-There is [plenty documentation available](https://www.habitat.sh/docs/run-packages-binding/) on the Habitat website.
+There is [plenty of documentation available](https://www.habitat.sh/docs/run-packages-binding/) on the Habitat website.
 What's important here is that, because I have bound